true-while/AzureFastStartForIoT/Connected Campus/README.md

 31. ![Stream Analytics Output Job Creation Settings](images/outputconfiguresettings.png)
 32. The completed output looks like this:
 33. ![Completed output](images/completedoutput.png)
-34. Click the `Query` tab and in the *Query* section of the screen ente the following Stream Analytics query:-
+34. Click the `Query` tab and in the *Query* section of the screen enter the Stream Analytics query shown below. *Note that if you have given different names to your Input and Output locations you will have to change the query accordingly.*
     ```
     SELECT
     DeviceId,